Lorine Schild

 Lorine Schild (born 6 January 2005) is a French figure skater.
-She is the 2022 Tallink Hotels Cup bronze medalist and the 2024 French national champion.
-On the junior level, she is the 2022 European Youth Olympic Festival champion.
+She is the 2024 CS Budapest Trophy bronze medalist and the 2024 French national champion.

+On the junior level, she is the 2022 European Youth Olympic Festival champion and 2023 French junior national champion.

+Schild represented France at the 2026 Winter Olympics.

 Personal life

 Schild was born on 6 January 2005 in Reims, France.
-She has a younger sister, Maëlle, who previously also competed in figure skating.
+She has an older sister, Maëlle, who previously also competed in figure skating.
 As of 2022, Schild is a high school student.

 Career

 Early career

 Schild began figure skating in 2009.

 She won her first national medal, a bronze, at the 2019 French Junior Championships.

-2019–20 season
+2019–20 season: Junior Grand Prix debut

 Schild made her Junior Grand Prix debut at the 2019 JGP France, where she finished seventeenth.
 She would then go on to place fourth at the 2019 Master's de Patinage.

 Debuting at the 2020 French Championships on the senior level, Schild would go on to finish fourth as well as win a second consecutive bronze medal at the 2020 French Junior Championships.

 She closed the season with an eighth-place finish at the 2020 International Challenge Cup.